 Can I take legal action?
 You should contact a defense attorney immediately if someone accuses you of animal abuse or cruelty.
-Do not try to talk out the issue with the neighbor or person who accused you.
+Do not try to discuss the issue with the neighbor or person who accused you.
 Anything you say can be held against you, and the charges are already in progress with the police.

-An animal control officer (sometimes called "animal care") is a government employee that enforces the city's ordinances regarding animals.
-They tend to handle the control, containment, and welfare of animals and respond to formal complaints (called civil infractions) about animals.
-They are considered "code enforcement officers" with limited powers, while police are "law enforcement officers."
+An animal control officer (sometimes called "animal care") is a government employee who enforces the city's ordinances regarding animals.
+They tend to handle the control, containment, and welfare of animals.
+They also respond to formal complaints (called civil infractions) about animals.
+They are code enforcement officers with limited powers, while police are law enforcement officers.

 Police act when a crime is related to the animal or the dog's owner.
-This ranges from an injury claim like a dog bite or a stolen dog.
-The two parties cooperate on cases that involve crimes and animals.
+This ranges from an injury claim like a dog bite to a stolen dog.
+Animal control and police departments cooperate on cases that involve crimes and animals.

-Both parties only have entry power to your home with proper identification and consent.
-In some cases, they can get a warrant from a judge and enter your home.
+Both parties have access to your home only with proper identification and consent.
+Sometimes, they can get a warrant from a judge to enter your home.

-Where to learn more: Penalties for civil infractions are listed in your city's ordinances.
+Where to learn more: Penalties for civil infractions are in your city's ordinances.

 Can I take legal action?
 If an animal control or police officer entered your property without permission, you might have a civil rights case.

-States and counties vary on their laws.
-Generally, a dog must be chasing livestock or running loose to be caught and impounded (kept in a cage or enclosure at the animal shelter.
+States and counties vary in their laws.
+Generally, a dog must be chasing livestock or running loose for impounding.
+Impounded means they are in a cage or enclosure at the animal shelter.
 Under common law, police often have the authority to catch and euthanize animals.

 Where to learn more: Read about your state's laws for dog impound.

 Can I take legal action?
-If your dog was captured and killed illegally, you might be able to bring a lawsuit against the police.
+If animal control captured and killed your dog illegally, you might be able to bring a tort or property lawsuit against the police.

 Where to learn more: Learn about your state's business laws and animal establishment regulations.

 Can I take legal action?
 Consider a business law attorney or animal law attorney if there is a legal conflict.

 Laws generally still think of pets as property.
 While some states like Nebraska and California give them elevated status for dog custody in a breakup, elsewhere, dogs are property like a boat or a car.
 Personal property laws protect them.
-If your dog gets out (called being "at large" by the city) and someone finds them, they must return them to a shelter or to you.
+If your dog gets out (called being "at large" by the city) and someone finds them, they must return them to a shelter or you.

-Even if you see your dog in someone else's yard (whether lost or stolen), you cannot enter their private property.
-You must call the police or animal control, and an authorized agent will intervene on private property.
+You cannot enter their private property even if you see your dog in someone else's yard (whether lost or stolen).
+You must call the police or animal control; an authorized agent will intervene on private property.

-Where to learn more: Call your local animal shelters if your dog is lost.
-Call the police if your dog is stolen from your private property.
+Where to learn more: Call local animal shelters if you lose your dog.
+Call the police if someone steals your dog from your private property.

 You own your dog unless you explicitly sell it or give it to someone.
-Creating a contract or agreement, so the new owner has proof of purchase.
-Microchips information should be switched to the new owner.
-Note that registered breeds might ask for new ownership information.
+Creating a contract or agreement is best so the new owner has proof of purchase.
+The dog's microchip information needs updating for the new owner.
+Note that registered breeds might ask for further ownership information.

 Can I take legal action?
-If someone gives a dog away but wants it back later, they may be able to legally take it back if there are no contracts in place.
-Owners may want to keep receipts when purchasing or adopting a dog.
+If someone gives a dog away but wants it back later, they could legally take it if no contracts exist.
+Owners may want to keep receipts when buying or adopting a dog.
 Any issues in this area may involve contract disputes or property law.

 You must plan for your dog's care if you face a long-term illness or jail time.
-If you don't, the police can remove your dog and surrender it to a shelter where it can be adopted or killed.
-Dogs can also be spayed or neutered if you take too long to reclaim them.
+If you don't, the police can remove your dog and surrender it to a shelter.
+At that point, your pet may get adopted or killed.
+The shelter can spay or neuter your dog if you take too long to reclaim them.

-Where to learn more: Your local ordinances outline how your city handles dogs locked in their owner's homes or left in cars.
-The systems are not perfect, and officials will work to find your dog a new home if you do not, but the outcomes can be unfortunate for the original owner.
+Where to learn more: Your local ordinances outline how your city handles dogs locked in their owners' homes or left in cars.
+The systems are imperfect, and officials will work to find your dog a new home if you do not, but the outcomes can be unfortunate for the original owner.

 Divorce involves splitting up marital property.
-If you purchased your pet before you were married (and can prove it), your dog is safe with you.
-If the dog was purchased while married, you might need to decide who gets it, or prove that you paid for the dog from separate funds may allow you to keep ownership of your best friend.
+If you have proof you purchased your pet before marriage, your dog is safe with you.
+If you bought the dog during the marriage, you should decide who gets it.
+In some states, proof that you paid for the dog from separate funds may allow you to keep ownership of your best friend.

 Where to learn more: Talk to your divorce attorney about keeping your pet.

 Can I take legal action?
 Alaska, California, and Illinois recognize pets as more than property.
 Most states still do not.
-Depending on where you live, you may have a pet custody case, or you might need to work something out with your former partner.
+Depending on where you live, you may have a pet custody case or need to work something out with your former partner.

 Every city is different, but it is common for city ordinances to regulate animal euthanasia.
-In emergency situations, some states allow law enforcement, animal control, vets, or other professional to shoot or euthanize your dog without your consent if you are unavailable.
+In emergencies, some states allow law enforcement, animal control, vets, or other professionals to shoot or euthanize your dog without your consent.

 If you seek owner-requested euthanasia or "convenience euthanasia" from your vet, they will discuss the options with you.
 Generally, any animal that can have a "safe and appropriate life outcome" with medical attention or a different owner will not qualify.
 Some veterinarian policies do not allow for owner-requested euthanasia of a healthy animal.
 Instead, that pet owner must surrender the otherwise adoptable animal.

 Where to learn more: Read about your state's euthanasia laws from the American Veterinary Medical Association.

 Can I take legal action?
-If you believe your dog was unnecessarily euthanized, you can bring a lawsuit against the responsible party.
+If you believe someone unnecessarily euthanized your dog, you can bring a lawsuit against the responsible party.

-Most states have laws that require your pet to be buried or cremated within 24-48 hours.
-Vet offices can hold deceased animals while you make arrangements, and sometimes you can ask for an extension of time.
+Most states have laws that require you to bury or cremate your pet within 24-48 hours.
+Vet offices can hold deceased animals while you make arrangements, and sometimes, you can ask for an extension.

 Where to learn more: Some states ban burying a pet on your property.
-Read your state's per burial laws to understand your options.
+Read your state's pet burial laws to understand your options.

 Can I take legal action?
 You have rights if someone tries to stop you from buying your dog on your property if your state allows it.

-In general, animal law intersects with a wide range of other legal areas.
-Your case could involve property law, civil or criminal laws, personal injury, contract law, consumer protection laws, and much more.
+Animal law generally intersects with a wide range of other legal areas.
+Your case could involve property law, civil or criminal laws, personal injury law, statute of limitations, contract law, consumer protection law, and more.

 There are animal law attorneys skilled in understanding the complexities of these laws.
-Every state is different, so an attorney that knows the nuances of your state is essential to help you and your pet in a legal action.
+Every state is different, so an attorney who knows the nuances of your state is essential to help you and your pet in a legal action.